Robert Clouse: Early life

-Before becoming a director, Clouse worked as a still photographer for CBS Television and served in the military.
-He was also completely deaf, relying on assistant directors later on in his career to verify that actors had delivered their lines correctly.
+Before becoming a director, Clouse worked as a still photographer for CBS Television and served in the U.S. Army during the Korean War.
+Despite rumors to the contrary, he was not deaf.

 Short films (1960s)

 Clouse was also nominated, twice, for an Oscar for his short films The Legend of Jimmy Blue Eyes (1964) and The Cadillac (1962).
 At the 1964 Cannes Film Festival, his film The Legend of Jimmy Blue Eyes was also nominated for the Palme d'Or for Best Short Film.
 For The Legend of Jimmy Blue Eyes, Clouse was awarded a Golden Globe and an award at the Edinburgh Film Festival.

 1970s

 Clouse made his feature directorial debut with Dreams of Glass, a love story between an Asian girl and white boy, starring John Denos and Caroline Barrett.
 He then followed that film with Darker Than Amber (1970) (based on the John D. MacDonald novel of the same name) and starring Rod Taylor as the protagonist, Travis McGee.
 Both films were completed and released in 1970, however Darker than Amber was released in theatres before Dreams of Glass arrived.